ibigen/PHASEfilter/README.md

 ## Filter variants in phased genomes

 This software that can identify heterozygosity positions between two phased references.
-The software starts by aligning pairs of diploid chromosomes, based on three different approaches, Minimap2, Lastz and Blastn summing the match positions and obtaining the percentage of effective alignment.
-The alignment software with a higher percentage is the one chosen for the synchronization of a specific chromosome.
-With synchronization done it is possible to identify the position of a variation, in both elements of a pair of chromosomes, allowing variants removal if it meets a following established criteria.
+The software starts by aligning pairs of diploid chromosomes, based on Minimap2 aligner.
+With synchronization done it is possible to identify the position of a variation, in both pair of chromosomes, allowing variants to be removed if they meets some established criterias.
 To classify variants it is necessary to pass two VCF files, one for each reference phase.
-After that, the PHASEfilter will go through the variants called in reference A and check if there are any homologous in the variants called in reference B. For each variant called in the reference A it can happen three situations: 1) both references, for the position in analysis, are equal and the variant is valid; 2) position is heterozygous in the reference and the variant reflects it, so the variant is removed.
+After that, the PHASEfilter will go through the variants called in reference A and check if there are any homologous in the variants called in reference B. For each variant called in the reference A it can happen three situations: 1) both references, for the position in analysis, are equal and the variant is valid; 2) the position is heterozygous in the references and the variant reflects it, so the variant is removed; 3) the position is heterozygous in the references and the variant is homozygous.
+It goes to the valid variants file but it also go to the Loss Of Heterozygous (LOH )file.
+The variant file in analysis it is always the one passed in parameter '--vcf1'.

 ```
 $ phasefilter --help